-Prior to joining the University, she worked with the communications team at North Carolina State University’s Institute for Emerging Issues, leading digital strategy, content production and social media efforts at the policy think tank, which works to address a multitude of North Carolina’s social and economic issues.
+Prior to joining the University, she worked with the communications team at North Carolina State University’s Institute for Emerging Issues, leading digital strategy, content production and social media efforts at the policy think tank, which addresses a multitude of North Carolina’s social and economic issues.
 Hatcher has also worked with Duke University's Office of Communications Services and Duke Health and Development as a news writer, photographer and videographer, helping tell the stories of Duke’s employee and medical communities.

-- B.A., University of North Carolina at Chapel Hill
+- B.A., Journalism, University of North Carolina at Chapel Hill